Raabi91/moonraker-telegram/docs/FAQ.md

 first of all you need to install the shell plugin for klipper. does this best per kiauh. you find it at the Advanced section.

-the you musst add the shell comand to your printer.cfg like this
+then you musst add the shell comand to your printer.cfg like this

 ```
 [gcode_shell_command telegram]